 Someone: Hehe, I know.
 We didn’t really have time for this project.
 Look, I joined late and …

 Think about this with “hello world”.
-You would type hello world code, save it and put it somewhere as production.
-You would dust off your hands, say “another job well done!” and go home.
+Someone would type out hello world, save it and put it somewhere as production and never run it.
+They would dust off your hands, say “another job well done!” and go home.
 No one does this.
 From here on out, this isn’t what I mean by testing vs no testing.
 By testing, I mean automated testing and that includes your local machine.

 - You are infallable and you type the correct solution perfectly